ev-shi/info550-final-project/README.md

 10) Dockerfile
 - used to build the image

+11) final_report
+- A folder (currently empty) that the final report will build to!

 ### Building the docker image

 Building the docker image can be done by typing `make project_image` or